Ambatolampy District

 Ambatolampy is a district in Vakinankaratra Region, in Madagascar.
 The district has a total population estimated at 299,512 in 2018.
 The seat of the district administration is the town of Ambatolampy.

-It is situated at 70 km South from the capital Antananarivo.
+It is situated at 70 km South from the capital Antananarivo from where it can be reached by the National road 7.

 Communes

 The district is further divided into 19 communes: